fluid-player/fluid-player-docs/docs/configuration/layout.md

 The `position` property changes the corner of the screen that the Mini Player will appear.

+The `autoToggle` property makes the Mini Player activate as soon as the main video player leaves the screen.

 Following is an example configuration with the **default values** for `miniPlayer`.

 ```javascript